Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 In fact, by 2023, around 45.6% of all emails worldwide were flagged as spam.
 This means that nearly half of the emails people receive are ignored or discarded without ever being read.

 Why is this happening?
-One big reason is that today’s workforce, especially Gen Z, prefers instant messaging over long email exchanges.
+One big reason is that studies show that today’s workforce prefers instant messaging over long email exchanges.
 Their communication style prefers direct, short sentences over long paragraphs.

 These shifts in communication styles are spilling over into email behavior, where even email users are seeking a faster way to interact.
 And what’s the solution?
 Messaging apps like WhatsApp are taking over.

-This comes at the same time when WhatsApp is reigning supreme in countries like India and Brazil, some of the world’s most populous nations and home to the largest growing middle class.
+This comes at the same time the use of WhatsApp is increasing in countries like India and Brazil, some of the world’s most populous nations and home to the largest growing middle class.
 Why?
 Because WhatsApp offers real-time, mobile-first, and cost-effective communication.

 With lower internet costs and mobile phones being the primary means of access, WhatsApp provides an accessible and affordable alternative to traditional communication methods in these countries.